jul0105/last-byte.github.io/_posts/2020-05-05-offops-in-ad-0.md

 ## Kerberos authentication step by step

 Ok, now that terminology is out of the way, let's get to the authentication mechanism.
+I suggest you follow this while keeping along a tab with the [RFC 1510](https://tools.ietf.org/html/rfc1510), which is Kerberos' RFC, open.
 As we already said, before accessing a resource, a client needs to interact with the DC to get the information he needs in order to show the service server who he is (or, more precisely, claims to be).
 As you saw in the previous image, the Kerberos authentication mechanism is comprised of six mandatory step and two optional steps (I didn't draw the optional ones, as they are out of the scope of this series).
 The steps are numbered from 1 to 6:
 1. Authentication Service - Request (AS-REQ)
 2. Authentication Service - Response (AS-REP)
 3. Ticket Granting Service - Request (TGS-REQ)